Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

 \subsection{Structure Controller}

-The line drawing serves as the fundamental framework of landscape painting, establishing the overall layout and positioning of elements.
-During the coloring stage, the artist sequentially fills and renders the picture, coloring each element according to the guidelines set by the line drawing.
-To enable the line drawing to guide LDM in generating the image, the structure controller manipulates the neural network structure of the diffusion model by incorporating additional conditions.
+The outlining serves as the fundamental framework of landscape painting, establishing the overall layout and positioning of elements.
+To enable the canny like as outlining of Hand-drawing Method to guide LDM in generating the image, the structure controller manipulates the neural network structure of the diffusion model by incorporating additional conditions.
 This, in combination with Stable Diffusion, ensures accurate spatial control, effectively addressing the spatial consistency issue.
-The image generation process thus emulates the actual painting process, transitioning from line drawing to coloring.
+The image generation process thus emulates the actual painting process, transitioning from outlining to coloring.
 We employ the structure controller as a model capable of adding spatial control to a pre-trained diffusion model beyond basic textual prompts.
 This controller integrates the UNet architecture from Stable Diffusion with a trainable UNet replica.
 This replica includes zero convolution layers within the encoder and middle blocks.
 The complete process executed by the structure controller is as follows:

 The structure controller differentiates itself from the original SD in handling the residual component. $\mathcal{F}$ signifies the UNet architecture, with $x$ as the latent variable.
 The fixed weights of the pre-trained model are denoted by $\theta$.
 Zero convolutions are represented by $\mathcal{Z}$, having weights $\theta_{z1}$ and $\theta_{z2}$, while $\theta_{c}$ indicates the trainable weights unique to the structure controller.
 Essentially, the structure controller encodes spatial condition information, such as that from canny edge detection, by incorporating residuals into the UNet block and subsequently embedding this information into the original network.